Our Work in International Oil and Gas

 Work Area: Super Pollutants

 When it comes to quickly slowing the rate of global climate change, no other single action can compare to reducing oil and gas methane emissions.
-Anthropogenic methane emissions are responsible for about half of the approximately 1 degree Celsius of net warming experienced today, and the oil and gas sector is among the largest sources of these emissions globally.
+Anthropogenic methane emissions are responsible for about half a degree Celsius of net warming experienced today, and the oil and gas sector is among the largest sources of these emissions globally.
 The availability of low-cost technology combined with the relatively few companies and countries with substantial oil and gas production creates an unprecedented opportunity to reduce warming now, and buy the world time to fully decarbonize global energy systems, limiting warming over the longer term.

 CATF’s global methane work seeks to significantly slash as well as prevent increases in methane emissions from oil and gas development and other sources.
 In countries where development is likely to begin or expand, CATF aims to ensure that environmental impacts are minimized through the application of modern technologies and practices and the regulatory knowledge developed over the last 20 years.
 CATF’s current international work focuses on country-level advocacy for strong and enforceable methane standards including work in Canada, Mexico, European Union, Norway, Colombia, Ecuador, Argentina and Nigeria.
 In addition, CATF is working with the Arctic Council, the Climate and Clean Air Coalition, and other international bodies to make methane emission reductions a focus of their work.

 Africa has substantial oil and gas production, with projected 2040 emissions of more than 10 million tons annually.
 Several African countries have signaled strong interest in reducing emissions, with Nigeria among the leaders.